-In order to teach in New Mexico, corps members must be able to obtain a valid Pre-Level One License.
+In order to teach in New Mexico, corps members who are not already certified to teach in their content area must be able to obtain a valid Alternative 1A License.
 To that end, corps members must:

-Most corps members teach with a Pre-Level One License for one year and then, provided they have fulfilled all coursework and testing requirements, receive the state’s Level One Provisional License.
-Coursework for licensure can be completed as early as the end of the first year of teaching depending on the university partner.
+Most corps members teach with an Alternative 1A License for one to two years and then, provided they have fulfilled all coursework and testing requirements, receive the state’s Level One Provisional License.
+Coursework for licensure can be completed as early as the end of the first semester of the second year of teaching depending on the university partner.

-Through a two-year "master's plus licensure" partnership with the University of New Mexico in Gallup, corps members in the Four Corners end their commitment as fully certified New Mexico teachers, with many completing their master's degrees in education.
+Through a two-year "master's plus licensure" partnership with the University of New Mexico branches in Gallup and Farmington, corps members in the Four Corners end their commitment as fully certified New Mexico teachers, with many completing their master's degrees in education.

-If you have a teaching license from another state, you can apply for interstate reciprocity by providing a copy of your current license, teacher exam scores, transcripts from bachelor's degree and teacher preparation program, and a district letter verifying year(s) of teaching experience.
+If you have a teaching license from another state, you can apply for interstate reciprocity by providing a copy of your current teaching license, the teacher exam scores that enabled you to receive that license, transcripts demonstrating your bachelor's degree and successful completion of your teacher preparation program, and a district letter verifying year(s) of teaching experience, if applicable.

 If you do not have a teaching license but have completed a teacher preparation program and all required exams, you can apply directly for your Level 1 license with similar documentation for reciprocity.
 It is possible that you may have to take additional exams if any of your exams do not align with those required by the New Mexico Public Education Department.

 Gallup, New Mexico - a city of more than 20,000 people share a rich history at a crossroads of culture, languages, and experiences.
 Centered alongside the Navajo Nation and the Pueblo of Zuni, our small town represents many faiths and ethnicities.
 From thriving Muslim and Hispanic communities to European descendants and Native people – each call this bordertown alongside Interstate 40 their home.